Restful Sleep Starts with a Relaxed Jaw

 Cracked Restorations or Broken Teeth

-Elevated biting forces from grinding can lead to fractures in fillings, crowns, or natural teeth and may irritate the joint capsule.
+High bite forces from grinding can fracture fillings, crowns, or natural enamel and inflame the joint capsule.

 Interrupted or Poor Sleep